COVID-19 frequently asked questions

 There is no evidence to suggest COVID-19 is transmitted through mosquito bites.

 No, antibiotics do not work against viruses.
-COVID-19 is a virus and, therefore, antibiotics should not be used as a means of prevention or treatment.
+COVID-19 disease is caused by a virus and, therefore, antibiotics should not be used as a means of prevention or treatment.

 While some people use these things for their general health, they will not protect you against COVID-19.

 The flu vaccine does not protect against COVID-19.
-The COVID-19 vaccine will be available for South Australians in 2021.
+The COVID-19 vaccine is available for everyone 5 years and over in South Australia.
+For more information, visit the COVID-19 vaccinations page.

 The flu vaccine will reduce the likelihood of you becoming seriously ill from the flu, so you should get your annual flu shot – usually around April each year.